 Preservation by sugar

-Sugar, like salt, absorbs moisture from food, making it too dry for microbes to exist.
+Sugar, salt, absorbs moisture from food, making it too dry for microbes to exist.
 In food items like jams and jellies, sugar is added as a preservative.
 The process of desiccating food by dehydrating it first and then packing it with pure sugar is known as sugaring.
 Sugaring is used to preserve food, some fruits are preserved this way.
 In some cases, meat and fish are also preserved using the sugaring process.

 Preservation by Oil and Vinegar

 One of the most commonly used methods to preserve food is the use of edible oil.
 Oil and vinegar checks on spoilage in pickles.
 Fruits and vegetables are also oiled to preserve them from getting rotten.
 Vinegar has properties to stop and slow down the spoilage of food over a long period of time, it does so because acidity level or pH of vinegar does not allow any microbial activity to occur.

 Heat and Cold Treatments